corsairmarks/more_standard_districts/mod/README.md

 ### Required Dependency Mods

 In order to see and interact with the new district types, it is necessary to use a UI mod that allows more districts to be visible.
-[UI Overhaul Dynamic](https://steamcommunity.com/sharedfiles/filedetails/?id=1623423360), [Bigger Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1587178040), or [Bigger Planets](https://steamcommunity.com/sharedfiles/filedetails/?id=2560839396) are a few of the available options.
+[UI Overhaul Dynamic](https://steamcommunity.com/sharedfiles/filedetails/?id=1623423360) and [Bigger Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1587178040) are two possible options.

 ## Known Issues